 2. Missing teeth cause surrounding teeth to shift

-When a tooth is missing, the teeth adjacent and opposite the gap can start to shift into the space.
+When a tooth is missing, the teeth adjacent and opposite the gap can start to shift into the space (known as over-eruption).
 This can causes issues with surrounding teeth such as:

 - An uneven bite

 - Increased susceptibility to tooth decay and gum disease

 - Greater risk of grinding and tooth wear

 Tooth roots stimulate the jaw bone through activities like chewing and biting.
 When a tooth is removed, the lack of stimulation causes the jaw bone to shrink away and lose structure.